 • how being a green driver equates to being a safer driver

 • the lowering of stress

-GREEN DRIVING FROM THE START© PRESENTATION DETAILS: One-hundred to 120 guest-lecturing presentations will be given in driver education1 classes having a required set number of hours of live classroom instruction, along with some high school environmental education classes for the 2021-22 school year.
-The presentations will be offered mainly for New England states (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont), and Pacific Coast states (California2, Oregon and Washington), though exceptions can be made for other states.
+GREEN DRIVING FROM THE START© PRESENTATION DETAILS: up to 100 guest-lecturing presentations will be given in driver education1 classes having a required set number of hours of live classroom instruction, along with some high school environmental education classes for the 2021-22 school year.
+The presentations will be offered mainly for New England states (Maine, Massachusetts, New Hampshire, Rhode Island and Vermont), and the Pacific Coast states of California2 and Oregon, though exceptions can be made for other states.
 Note that according to the ADTSEA, guest speaking for traffic safety education in the classroom is allowed for the aforementioned states.

 This is a funded project; presentations are at no cost to participating schools/educators.

 Up to 100 presentations, given at $170 each, are funded by foundation grants and donations.

 These presentations will be conducted exclusively via video conferencing regardless of whether schools are open for in-person classroom instruction3 or distance/remote/virtual learning (due to Covid-19 or other limitations).
 A video conferencing app such as Zoom will be utilized.
 Presentations will be given by trained college level interns4 (paid) and are scheduled to be 45 minutes.
 They will include a shared screen animated PowerPoint and three to four short videos.
 Q & A can fill any remaining time.
 A three-page pdf handout covering presentation content will be included.
 Optionally, if five to ten minutes additional time is available, a "quick quiz" covering presentation details can be given, with answers provided in a slide.